JSDoc/TSDoc conventions for @fuzdev packages.

 hiding the primary surface from the flat namespace also hides it from

-generated docs and tomes, which silently breaks downstream documentation.
+generated docs and tomes, silently breaking downstream documentation.

 @mutates (non-standard)Documents mutations to parameters or external state.
 Supported by fuz_ui's